greycceee/Grace-Ng-Resume/README.md

 # Grace's Resume
 Hi!
-This is my online html resume
+This is my online html resume. (:
-Email me at gracengjw@gmail.com for any questions! (: